Image optimization is one of the most underutilized aspects of SEO. However, this doesn’t have to be the case.

 #2.
 Use Descriptive Alt Text

-Alt text, also known as alt descriptions or alt tags, is simply a text that describes an image on the web.
+Alt text, also known as alt descriptions or alt tags, simply describes an image on the web.

 The alt text helps search engines and other bots interpret your images and index your website more efficiently.

-Furthermore, by vividly describing the images, the alt text serves as a guide for those who are visually impaired.
+Furthermore, by vividly describing the images, the alt text serves as a guide for visually impaired people.

 It also comes in handy if an image, for some reason, can’t be seen by the user or has trouble loading.